-To identify the root cause of problems, Dynatrace doesn't depend only on time correlation but mainly on the correlation of events across time, processes, hosts, services, applications, and both vertical and horizontal topological monitoring perspectives.
+To identify the root cause of problems, Dynatrace doesn't depend only on time correlation but follows a context-aware approach to detect interdependent events across time, processes, hosts, services, applications, and both vertical and horizontal topological monitoring perspectives.

 The following scenario involves a problem that has as its root cause a performance incident in the infrastructure layer.

 Dynatrace detects an infrastructure-level performance incident.
 A new problem is created for tracking purposes and a notification is sent out via the Dynatrace mobile app.

 After a few minutes the infrastructure problem leads to the appearance of a performance degradation problem in one of the application's services.

 Additional service-level performance degradation problems begin to appear.
 So what began as an isolated infrastructure-only problem has grown into a series of service-level problems that each have their root cause in the original incident in the infrastructure layer.